-On December 31, 2022, the Company, considering operational factors, temporarily registered the ownership of 2,040.99 square meters of agricultural land in the Haishan Section of Hsinchu City in the name of a third party.
-A contract for registration under another's name was signed, and the land was mortgaged to the Group for asset preservation at a total price of NT\$2,449 thousand.
+The Company, considering operational factors, temporarily registered the ownership of 2,040.99 square meters of agricultural land in the Haishan Section of Hsinchu City in the name of a third party.
+A contract for registration under another's name was signed, and the land was mortgaged to the Company for asset preservation at a total price of NT\$2,449 thousand.